pbeck6/nfl-payroll/README.md

 # NFL Payroll

 ## - Latest notes
-- Need to run 'npm install' again to install 'handlebars-helper' and 'method-override' module.
-- Routes for '/player' now have CREATE and DELETE functionality
+- CREATE, READ, and DELETE functionality now working

 ## - How to run
 - When working on FLIP server, need to use nvm to update Node to latest version, or at least v16.5.0.